levid-gc/IdentityServer3.Dapper/README.md

 # IdentityServer3.Dapper
-Dapper for IdentityServer3 including Clinet, Scope, Token and etc.
+Dapper for IdentityServer3 including Clinet, Scope and Token etc.

 In dev, please don't use it.